jarrah31/Google-StreetView-Publish-WebGUI/README.md

    This command should return Python 3.5 or higher.
 If not, you'll need to install a more recent version of Python.
 4. **Create a virtual environment:** `python3 -m venv streetview`
 5. **Activate Virtual Environment**: To start using the virtual environment, you need to activate it.
 In the command prompt, type `source streetview/bin/activate`.
 Your command prompt should now show `(streetview)` at the beginning of the line, indicating that the virtual environment is active.
-6. **Install Required Python Libraries:** `pip install requests google-auth-oauthlib Flask google-auth`
+6. **Install Required Python Libraries:** `pip install requests google-auth-oauthlib Flask google-auth piexif pillow`

 Remember to always activate the virtual environment whenever you're running this app.
 When you're done, you can leave the virtual environment with the `deactivate` command.